betaglot/plantabeta/docs/Proposal.md

 ::: tip You're gonna think...
 - That I can't deliver on my promises.
 - You’re gonna think that this is more complicated than it needs to be.
-- You’re gonna think that this is too much for a Rookie to take in.
+- You’re gonna think that this is too much for a Novice to take in.
 - You're gonna think that a web app can't make people better Planters.
 - You're gonna think that I'm not qualified.
 :::